TshirangwanaL/investment-intelligence-studio/README.md

 - market narrative generation using macro and event signals
 - governance-controlled proposal workflows with validation and audit logging

+  ## Why this project matters

+This project was designed to explore how LLM-based systems can support investment workflows without replacing deterministic analytics or governance controls.

+The goal is not automated trading.
+The goal is to improve research quality, portfolio oversight, and decision support by combining:
+- structured external data access
+- quantitative analytics
+- constrained agent workflows
+- validation and auditability

 ## System design

 The platform is built around four layers: